Selina Chilton

-Selina Chilton (born 1981) is an English actress.
+Selina Ellen Chilton (born 19 September 1981) is an English dance teacher and retired actress.
 After making appearances in various stage productions including The Taming of the Shrew, Can-Can and Marianne Dreams, she was cast in the BBC soap opera Doctors.
 She appeared in the soap as Ruth Pearce from 2008 to 2011.
+Following the role, Chilton has instead focused on teaching dance to children.

 Life and career

-Chilton was born in Leicester and trained in acting and dance at a young age.
-In 2006, she began her stage career with appearances in theatre productions such as The Taming of the Shrew, A Midsummer's Night Dream and The Boy Friend.
+Selina Ellen Chilton was born in Leicester on 19 September 1981 and began training in acting and dance from a young age.
+Aged 16, she began courses in acting, singing and dancing at the Arts Educational Schools in Chiswick.
+In 2002, she made her professional theatre debut, portraying Ali in Mamma Mia at the Prince Edward Theatre.
+She continued appearing in stage productions including The Taming of the Shrew, in which she co-starred alongside husband Dominic Marsh, as well as A Midsummer's Night Dream and The Boy Friend.
 In 2007, she was cast in the lead role of a production of Marianne Dreams at the Almeida Theatre.

-A year later, she was cast in the BBC soap opera Doctors.
+In 2008, she appeared in the one-off stage show Notes in Heels at the Duchess Theatre.
+That same year, she was cast in the BBC soap opera Doctors.
 She appeared as series regular Ruth Pearce from 2008 to 2011.
 For her portrayal of the role, she received two nominations at the 2009 British Soap Awards, for both Best Actress and Best Newcomer.
 She then won the Acting Performance award at the 2009 RTS Midlands Awards, as well as garnering another Best Actress nomination at the 2010 British Soap Awards, a Best Daytime Star nomination at the 2010 Inside Soap Awards and a Most Popular Newcomer nomination at the 15th National Television Awards.
+Following her role as Ruth, Chilton moved to Abingdon-on-Thames and became a mother, as well as focusing her efforts on teaching dance at the Marsh Tompsett School of Dance under the name Selina Marsh.